 When you enter a search query into Google, Keywords Everywhere shows you some basic but useful information, including Google keyword search volume and cost per click data.

-Although Keywords Everywhere collates data from multiple sources, they make it easy for you to get the data you want.
-Download data in PDF, Excel, or CSV file format.
+Keywords Everywhere collates data from multiple sources, making it easy for you to access the most relevant data and download to PDF, Excel, or CSV file formats.

 3. Merchant Words